-Click here to download the full set of 21 SIP Connection Details.
-These drawings are provided by SIPA for informational purposes only.
+Click here to download the full set of 27 SIP Connection Details.
+These drawings are provided by SIPA in collaboration with SIP experts to provide an accepted industry baseline standard.
 Follow your SIP manufacturer’s technical drawings, specifications and installation instructions to ensure quality and avoid voiding any manufacturer warranties or guarantees.

 Included among the diagrams:

 - Wall-to-Wall Panel Connections

 - Eaves Detailing

 - HVAC: Don't oversize.
 The airtight SIP building envelope means smaller HVAC equipment.
 Click here for an explanation of why SIP structures need mechanical ventilation.